ekravtsova/MemoriseTests/README.md

 4. Execution of UI tests should be started.
 By default using Firefox webdriver.
 5. At the end of testing you can see the result: BUILD FAILURE or BUILD SUCCESS and the report about testing.

+NOTE: The longest test is Crawler test, which wait 100000 milliseconds for end of Crawler process.
+It should be changed in the future to the correct condition.

 ### Parameters for test execution

 You can change the browser for tests.
 For example, use command